Levko Lukianenko: Political career

 Lukianenko was elected a member of the Verkhovna Rada (Ukraine's parliament) in March 1990 and became the head of the new Ukrainian Republican Party the following month.
 He was the co-author of Declaration of State Sovereignty of Ukraine and the author of Declaration of Independence of Ukraine, adopted in 1991.
 In the 1991 Ukrainian presidential election, Lukianenko finished third with 4.5% of the vote.

 From May 1992 to November 1993, Lukianenko was the first Ukrainian ambassador to Canada.
 In protest of government policies, he resigned.

 From 1994 to 1998, Lukianenko was a People's Deputy of Ukraine from the 68th electoral district, representing the city of Novovolynsk.

 During the 1998 Ukrainian parliamentary election, his Ukrainian Republican Party was part (together with the Congress of Ukrainian Nationalists and the Ukrainian Conservative Republican Party) of the Election Bloc "National Front" and he headed the electoral list of the alliance.
 Since it did not overcome the 4% election barrier, however, he was not elected to the Verkhovna Rada.

-Lukianenko was awarded the title Hero of Ukraine by Ukrainian President Viktor Yushchenko on 19 April 2005.
+Lukianenko was awarded the title Hero of Ukraine by President Viktor Yushchenko on 19 April 2005.

 In 2006, Lukianenko was again elected as a member of the Verkhovna Rada.
 He was elected with the Bloc of Yulia Tymoshenko.
 He was again re-elected for the bloc in the 2007 Ukrainian parliamentary election, but on 15 June 2007, he resigned his mandate at his own request.

 In 2006 and, after an interval, again in 2010, Lukianenko was elected leader of the Ukrainian Republican Party.

 Lukianenko was awarded the Order of Prince Yaroslav the Wise (V degree) in 2007.

 In 2016, Lukianenko was awarded the Shevchenko National Prize.